DaveMielke/NBP/b2g/ui/doc/introduction.rst

   [X] On

-If a screen element has no text of its own but its developer has attached a textual description to it, then that description, enclosed within [brackets], is displayed.
+If a screen element has no text of its own but its developer has provided a textual description of it, then that description, enclosed within [brackets], is displayed.
 For example::

   [More options]
   [Navigate up]

-If meaningful text for a significant screen element can't be found then it is rendered as its widget type enclosed within {braces}.
+If meaningful text for a screen element can't be found then it is rendered as its widget type enclosed within {braces}.
 For example::

   {ImageButton}